Insurance Pre-licensing Education FAQ

+List of professional designations that qualify a candidate for a PE waiver.
 Life A & H P & C CEBS RHU AAI ChFC CEBS ARM CIC REBC CIC CFP HIA CPCU CLU FLMI LUTCF

 - If I was previously licensed in another state, do I need to obtain a PE waiver before taking the Michigan licensing examination?

 Details regarding the process for obtaining a license when moving to Michigan from another state are available on the DIFS web page How to become licensed when moving to Michigan from another state.

 If the license held in your previous home state was surrendered less than 90 days ago, you do not need to take the Michigan licensing examination.
 Submit an electronic application via the NIPR website at www.nipr.com.

 If the license held in your previous home state was surrendered more than 90 days but less than 12 months ago, you do not need a PE waiver.
 In that case, submit an electronic application via the NIPR website at www.nipr.com and successfully pass the Michigan licensing examination.